vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   like_count (numeric): Number of positive ratings of the video
 -   dislike_count (numeric): Number of negative ratings of the video
 -   repost_count (numeric): Number of reposts of the video
--   average_rating (numeric): Average rating given by users, the scale used depends on the webpage
+-   average_rating (numeric): Average rating give by users, the scale used depends on the webpage
 -   comment_count (numeric): Number of comments on the video (For some extractors, comments are only downloaded at the end, and so this